 Costs and Refunds

-The costs listed in the online brochure are the anticipated per-participant travel charges for that particular course and include a fee for travel insurance.
+The costs listed in the online brochure are the anticipated per-participant travel charges for that particular course and include a fee for emergency health and travel insurance.
 It is possible that these costs may require adjustments.
-If so, you will be notified by email and it will be updated on-line and in the Interim Bulletin published in the Fall.
+If so, you will be notified by email and it will be updated on-line.

 Please follow the on-line application instructions, How to Apply, found at Getting Started.